Mfkisdo/StashEdit/README.md

 4. What saving does it renames the file and also updates the title/url/details/studio to the stash app db.
 Updated scenes are also tagged with 'scan'
 5. From here you have two options
     i.
 I have added support
+6. Double Click file name in list to open it in default video player.

 Warning this is still under development and may take some time to work the kinks out.